unavi-xyz/unavi/README.md

 ## What's inside?

-This turborepo uses [Yarn](https://yarnpkg.com/) as a package manager.
+This monorepo uses [Yarn](https://yarnpkg.com/) as a package manager.
 It includes the following packages/apps:

 ### Apps